2022-23 Residence Life Handbook

 Please have your mail addressed to you in the following manner:

-Residences wishing to send mail can place properly addressed and stamped letters in the Post Office Mailboxes around campus.
+Residents wishing to send mail can place properly addressed and stamped letters in the Post Office Mailboxes around campus.
 IHCC does not ship packages.

 If you have lost your mailbox key, you can obtain a replacement key by visiting the RA office during the listed office hours.
 Replacement keys are $25.
 That amount is added to your student account.

 LAUNDRY: Washers and dryers are provided in each residence hall free of charge to the students who reside in that building.
 The machines are easy to operate and may be used at your convenience.
-If a machine fails to operate, notify the Residence Hall Staff.
+If a machine fails to operate, notify the residence hall Staff.
 It will be repaired as soon as possible.
-Please only use liquid detergent and dryer sheets are permitted.
+Please only use liquid detergent.
+Dryer sheets are permitted.
+No dyes are to be used in the machines.
+Please remove your clothes from the washers and dryers as soon as they are finished.
+Any items left in the laundry room for more than 7 days will be discarded.
+The college is not responsible for unclaimed laundry.

 LOUNGES: The residence hall lounges have been furnished as common areas for all resident students.
 This furniture, TV’s, computers, keyboards, etc. may not be removed.
 If a resident is found with lounge furniture in their room, they will be fined.

 PARKING: Residents will have designated parking lots.
 This arrangement is necessary to avoid parking congestion and help with snow removal in the winter.
-Parking permits are required and must be purchased at the IHCC Bookstores.
+Parking permits are required and must be purchased at the IHCC Campus Store.
 Wapello Hall residents must park on the Grandview side of the residence hall.
 Residents MUST Park in the assigned lots.
+Vehicles parked in “no parking” areas or in lots other than designated residence hall lots will be ticketed or even towed at owner’s expense.

 STUDENT ROOMS: Your room is your home at IHCC.
 You are encouraged to make use of it, decorate it, and furnish it within the limits of college policies/regulations.
 You are responsible for keeping your own room clean.
 Fines may be assessed if there are hygiene concerns as well as trash/clutter.
 The college furnishes each resident with an extra-long twin bed and mattress, desk and chair, and wardrobe.
 Apartment-style rooms are additionally provided with a small dinette set, loveseat, chairs, and some units have small refrigerator(s).
 These items are not to be removed from the residence hall rooms and, in addition, may not be taken apart.
 Lofts are not allowed, except where they are provided by the college.
 We request that furnishings attached to the structure of the building also not be removed.
 It is costly and difficult to reattach them and will only constitute an additional expense for you.
 Desks may not be stacked or flipped on end and bed frames may not be flipped or turned on the side.
 Any damage assessed during checkout will result in additional charges.
 If hanging items on the walls, command strips or blue painters' tape is all that is permitted.
 Other tape and hanging devices damage the wall/paint.

 WINDOWS: We ask your cooperation in keeping the residence hall windows in peak condition.
 Do not remove the window screens for any reason.
 Removal of screens and/or climbing in and out of your window will result in fines.
-In order to maintain adequate heating and cooling in all residence hall buildings, windows are not allowed to be open.
+To maintain adequate heating and cooling in all residence hall buildings, windows are not allowed to be open.
 Residents are required to keep the windows always locked securely in place.
 Windows should be locked whenever students leave their rooms for a night, a weekend, or a vacation.
-Occupants are responsible for the total cost of replacing screens if they are damaged.
+Occupants are responsible for the total cost of replacing screens or windows if they are damaged.
 Residents will be fined whenever a screen is removed from a window.
 All residents within the room are responsible for any open windows or damaged windows.

 MICROWAVES AND REFRIGERATORS: Compact refrigerators are allowed in all residence halls as well as microwaves.
 Please note: Some Ottumwa apartments are supplied with compact refrigerators.
 Traxler Hall has full size refrigerators.
 For safety reasons, ground surge protectors should be used, and the units should be well ventilated, not placed in a closet or confined space.
 Only portable refrigerators up to 4.5 cu. ft. will be approved.
 If you would like to know if your apartment has a refrigerator, please email [email protected].

-SMALL APPLIANCES: NOT ALLOWED: Hotplates, toasters, toaster ovens, pressure cookers/Instapots, electric/carving knives or small appliances with an exposed heating element are not allowed.
+knives or small appliances with an exposed heating element are not allowed.

-pads are allowed; however, they should not be left plugged in when no one is in the
+ALLOWED: Coffee pots, blenders, air fryers, crockpot/rice cooker, electric blankets, and heating pads are allowed; however, they should not be left plugged in when no one is in the room.
+If you have further questions about appliances not included, please contact the housing department.

 SPACE HEATERS: Space heaters are not allowed in the residence halls.
 If you have concerns with the temperature of your residence hall room, please contact your residence hall staff.

-DOORS: Pictures and other papers should not be mounted on the outside of the room due to fire codes.
-Do not write on the doors themselves or a damage assessment will be incurred by the room resident(s).
-The only material that will be allowed on the exterior of your door are the approved door decks that are provided to you by your Residence Hall Staff.
+DOORS: Pictures and other papers should not be mounted on the outside of the room or on the floor outside of their door due to fire codes.
+Do not write on the doors themselves, any damage to the door will result in a fine to be incurred by the room resident(s).
+The only material that will be allowed on the exterior of your door are the approved door decorations that are provided to you by your residence hall Staff.
 You are not allowed to prop open your residence hall room door.
-If door propping is seen, the door will be closed by housing staff as well as result in a conduct referral.
-Propping the door can lead to safety and security risks.
-This also leads to low battery life on the bluewave box that is used to enter the room.
+If door propping is seen, the door will be closed by housing staff and result in a conduct referral.
+Propping any residence hall door(s) can lead to safety and security risks.
+This also leads to low battery life on the electronic lock box that is used to enter the room.

 TELEPHONES: There is a telephone located in every residence hall on each floor.
 The telephones are not located in the residence hall rooms.
 Those phones can call numbers on campus as well as local numbers.
 Phones will not call out long distance.